+As noted above, for RZ-D, dioxins/furans, HCB, and asbestos concentrations will remain in some areas above Comparison Criteria as soil is located in engineering and institutional control areas such as the trade effluent pond berms and buffer strips.
+Tronox proposes to construct engineering controls including an asphalt-based cap in these areas (See Section 2.1.1).
+Tronoxproposed engineering and institutional control areas and/or any controls on limitations on excavation have not yet been approved by NDEP.
 In instances where chemicals are not risk drivers, but excavation is occurring due to other chemicals (i.e., SVOCs and metals that are not being remediated as concentrations are below their respective cleanup criteria), the existing data for those chemicals will be used in the risk assessment.
-For example, as shown in Appendix A tables, if an excavation is based on arsenic, the pre-confirmation data (green cell) for arsenic will replace the elevated arsenic concentrations

-(orange cells), but the existing data for the other remaining chemicals that are not above comparison criteria (highlighted in green) will be retained in the HRA.
-With regard to Beta-BHC and 4,4-DDE, if either one of these two constituents are above the BCL, data for both will be replaced with pre-confirmation data as the entire suite of data is available.
-The same is true for asbestos in that if either amphiboles or chrystotile fibers exceed comparison criteria, both data points will be replaced with confirmation data.
-Additionally, there are instances when all depths within a soil column are highlighted in orange even though there are some shallow results that are below the BCL (i.e., excavation to 3 feet based on 2-3 feet bgs result when 1-2 feet bgs result does not exceed BCL).
+For example, as shown in Appendix A tables, if an excavation is based on arsenic, the pre-confirmation data (green cell) for arsenic will replace the elevated arsenic concentrations (orange cells), but the existing data for the other remaining chemicals that are not above Comparison Criteria (highlighted in green) will be retained in the HRA.
+With regard to Beta-BHC and 4,4-DDE, if either one of these two constituents is above the BCL, data for both will be replaced with pre-confirmation data as the entire suite of data is available.
+The same is true for asbestos in that if either amphiboles or chrysotile fibers exceed Comparison Criteria, both data points will be replaced with confirmation data.
+Additionally, there are instances when all depths within a soil column are highlighted in orange even though there are some shallow results that are below the Comparison Criteria (i.e., excavation to 3 feet based on 2-3 feet bgs result when 1-2 feet bgs result does not exceed Comparison Criteria.
 Therefore, Appendix A tables will include instances in which some cells are highlighted orange even though the soil concentrations are below their respective comparison criteria.

 Finally, in instances of excavation in which backfill will be used, it is anticipated that chemical concentrations representing backfill soil will be generated and all existing data within the backfill depth zone will be replaced with representative backfill concentrations.
 The representative backfill concentrations will be discussed and agreed upon with NDEP prior to use in the HRA.
 As part of the RZ-D risk assessment, an evaluation of all validated data will be conducted to document soil concentrations removed from further evaluation due to soil removal activities and remaining chemical concentrations.
-The risk assessment will discuss the sufficiency of the data to identify the COPCs and select an Exposure Point Concentration (EPC) for the exposure scenarios evaluated in the HRA.
+The risk assessment will discuss the sufficiency of the data to identify the Chemicals of Potential Concern (COPCs) and select an Exposure Point Concentration (EPC) for the exposure scenarios evaluated in the HRA.
 The EPC for use in the risk assessment is likely to be the maximum COPC concentration within the entire RZ area (i.e., RZs -B, -C and -D) following polygon excavations.
 In some instances, a 95 % upper confidence limit may be used to evaluate an in which sufficient vertical and lateral data have been collected.